Why Sprouted Flour?

 - Reduction of Anti-nutrients – Sprouting neutralizes enzyme inhibitors and phytic acid, which is a substance present in the bran of all grains that inhibits absorption of calcium, magnesium, iron, copper and zinc.

-Until the 20th century, grain naturally sprouted in the field before it was milled into flour.
-The invention of the combine harvester during the Industrial Revolution changed everything.
+Until the onset of the Industrial Revolution, grain naturally sprouted in the field before it was milled into flour.
+The invention of the combine harvester changed everything.
 Grain could be harvested in the field and then moved to storage bins.
 The time-honored practice of sprouting was cast aside for modern processing.

 Unfortunately, nutrition was also cast aside.
 When whole grains are not allowed to ferment or sprout, they don’t contain the nutrients that sprouted whole grains do.
 And they retain the naturally occurring antinutrients, even when milled into flour.